microsoft/PowerApps-Samples/powershell/enterprisePolicies/README.md

 ## How to run setup scripts

 1. **Install modules script** : This script installs the required modules to run Enterprise Policies scripts.</br>
-Script name: InstallPowerAppsCmdlets.ps1</br>
+Script name: *InstallPowerAppsCmdlets.ps1*</br>
-Run the script to import required PowerShell modules.
+    * Run the script to import required PowerShell modules.

-2. **Setup Azure subscription for Microsoft.PowerPlatform** : This script registers the Azure subscription for Microsoft.PowerPlatform resource provider </br>
-and also allow lists the subscription for enterprisePoliciesPreview feature.</br>
+2. **Setup Azure subscription for Microsoft.PowerPlatform** : This script registers the Azure subscription for Microsoft.PowerPlatform resource provider and also allow lists the subscription for enterprisePoliciesPreview feature.</br>
-Script name : SetupSubscriptionForPowerPlatform.ps1</br>
+Script name: *SetupSubscriptionForPowerPlatform.ps1*</br>
-Run the script to setup Azure subscription for Microsoft.PowerPlatform
+    * Run the script to setup Azure subscription for Microsoft.PowerPlatform resources

 ## How to run CMK scripts